 - Pack the cabbage and carrots tightly in a sterelised jar, use a long-handled wooden spoon to pack your cabbage and to release more juice.
 When your jar is full the liquid should cover the cabbage completely, which will preserve it from harmful bacteria.
 Cover the surface with a reserved cabbage leaf and weigh it down with a water-filled jar, then cover with a layer of cheesecloth.
 Leave your sauerkraut out to ferment for approximately 3 days.
+It might take longer if your house is cold.
 Each day pierce it with the handle of a wooden spoon to release gas, then cover it back up with a cheesecloth.

 - Refrigerate the sauerkraut after the fermentation process is done.